- C 97.9%

 Compilation

 To compile the RP2350 code you will need an arm cross compiler (gcc-arm-none-eabi or the newlib version: libnewlib-arm-none-eabi or arm-none-eabi-newlib).
-Then run the setup.sh script in the code directory to setup the pico-sdk and dependencies.
+Then run make rp2350 which will setup all rp2350 code and dependencies.
+The output .uf2 file will be in rp2350_build

 Note: the instructions above and below are for Linux (and similary BSD and MacOS).
 There are compilers and setups for Windows.
 For more information see the RPI Foundation's official docs.